How to optimize or customize the migration parameters

 This config file holds the following parameters that affect the program’s upload process (copying files to the target server):

-- EwsMaxRetryCount – defines the number of migration attempts (if the first one fails).
+- UploadRetryCount – defines the number of migration attempts (attempts to upload data to Exchange Web Services) if the first one fails.

-- EwsRetrySleepTimeMilliseconds – defines the minimum time (in milliseconds) the program should wait before attempting to upload data to the target server.
+- UploadRetryBackOffTimeSeconds – defines the minimum time (in seconds) the program should wait before attempting to upload data to the target server.